-You’ve probably seen crowdfunding or at least heard of it.
+You’ve probably seen crowdfunding campaigns or at least heard of them.

 Financing a new business is not easy.
 There are multiple options, and knowing which one to choose is only the first battle.
 The right business idea combined with the right financing can be a powerful weapon that will win the war before the first battle even starts.

 Choose wrong however, and you may not even get a chance to fight.
 Sometimes, it isn’t just choosing one option, but choosing the right combination of financing that gets you going.
 What are your options?

 You could self-fund if you are independently wealthy.
 If not, you could still borrow from retirement or borrow from a friend.
 There is always the traditional business loan route, or you could find investors.
 One of the newest funding options and one that is gaining popularity fast is crowdfunding.

 What is the newest innovation in small business funding?
 It is actually quite a captivating invention.
 Crowdfunding sites allow you to pitch your business to thousands of micro investors.
 Anyone who wants a piece of the action can buy a piece of the proverbial pie.